ngozinwogwugwu/nwodb/README.md

 After that, we update `cursor.py` with a `set_cell_num()` function.
 This function takes a key, and uses `node.find_index()` to set the `cell_num`.
 We use this cursor to inform `sql_statement.py` about where exactly to insert.
 If there's already a cell there that has that key, report an error to the user.

+## Part 10 - Splitting a Leaf Node
+So the first thing we need is a concept of an internal node.
+This is basically the same as a Leaf node, but the header contains a pointer to the right child, and the cells are all (highest-keys/nth-child).
+Most of the work here is going to be creating a generic node class, and using it as the base for a leaf node class and and internal node class.

+After that, we need to handle actual splits.
+I'm doing the splits in a new class called `VM.py` (since it was starting to get ridiculous to handle everything in the SQL_Statement class).
+I essentially create a new left and right node using the values in the original node (along with the user-inserted value).
+After that, I create a new internal node to serve as the root, and I used it to replace the initial leaf node.

+The last step was to make sure I was splitting the leaf node correctly.
+This means:
+- A. Unit tests
+- B. A way to print out the tree

 # Tools